Accessibility Statement

 The content that is not accessible is listed below together with an explanation.

-- when hovering over the navigation bar dropdown menus, there is no mechanism to dismiss the additional content triggered without moving pointer hover or keyboard focus.
+- When hovering over the navigation bar dropdown menus, there is no mechanism to dismiss the additional content triggered without moving pointer hover or keyboard focus.
+This fails WCAG 2.2 success criterion 1.4.13 (Content on Hover or Focus).

 Content that’s not within the scope of the accessibility regulations